 Pavement markings should be considered for temporary traffic control zones on paved low-volume roads, especially roads that had existing pavement markings or that have a surfaced detour or temporary roadway.
 Option:

-Interim pavement markings in a temporary traffic control zone may not be needed based on the criteria for these markings in Section 6F.72.
+Interim pavement markings may be omitted in a temporary traffic control zone if they are not needed based on the criteria for these markings in Section 6F.78.